-- charge you a higher interest rate to compensate them for the risk of approving your application.
+- charge you a higher interest rate.

 Ways to improve your credit score

-The simplest way to improve your credit score is to make all of your scheduled credit repayments on time.
+The simplest way to improve your credit score is to make all of your credit repayments on time.

-The two major things you want to avoid are late or missed credit repayments.
+The two major things you want to avoid are late or missed repayments.
 Both negatively affect your credit score.
 You can take simple steps to avoid placing yourself in this position.
 For example, by keeping your creditors informed of any changes to your: